Flame442/FlameCogs/README.md

 # Contact

-Feel free to create an issue on this repository for any bugs you find.
+Feel free to create an issue on this repository or join [my discord](https://discord.gg/bYqCjvu) if you have any issues.

 # Credit